Tempo-Flexible-Packaging/Tempo-Flexible-Packaging.github.io/README.md

 1.4 : some of the reason codes in the system were either renamed or were not according to the valid format.
 I had to delete all production data from GENESES (10.0.0.144) and then delete all reason codes.
 I recreated all the reason codes as per valid passable format, check the list below, names on the left were set by the manager and names on right are creadted as per the required format.

 DOWN:
-Breakdown = Breakdown
+Breakdown = Breakdown,
-No machine operator = No Machine Operator
+No machine operator = No Machine Operator,
-No set up operator = No Setup Operator
+No set up operator = No Setup Operator,
-Quality -out of spec = Quality Out of Spec
+Quality -out of spec = Quality Out of Spec,
 Wrap around/ jam up = Wrap around Jam up

 MEETING:
 Shift Handover = Shift Handover

 NO PRODUCTION:
-Not scheduled =Not Scheduled
+Not scheduled =Not Scheduled ,
-Optional Shift Scheduled = Optional Shift Scheduled Shift Ended Early = Shift Ended Early
+Optional Shift Scheduled = Optional Shift Scheduled, Shift Ended Early = Shift Ended Early

 CHANGEOVER:
-Change Over = Change Over
+Change Over = Change Over,
-Roll Change = Roll Change
+Roll Change = Roll Change,
-Valve Change = Valve Change
+Valve Change = Valve Change,
 Zipper Change = Zipper Change

 MAINTENANCE:
-Knife change = Knife Change
+Knife change = Knife Change,
-Planned maintenance = Planned Maintenance
+Planned maintenance = Planned Maintenance,
 Turn/ change teflon = Turn Change Teflon